 For the third and last time, Archbishop Olof Sundby and chief predictor Hans Åkerhielm performed a royal christening.

 Crown Princess Victoria, Prince Carl Philip, Princess Madeleine have all worn the Swedish Royal Family’s antique christening gown, first worn in 1906 by the future King Gustaf VI Adolf.
-This gown was also used by their children, and it is the one that will be worn by Princess Adrienne on her christening on 8 June.
+This gown was also used by their children, and it is the one that will be worn by Prince Julian on his christening on 14 August.
 Another christening tradition is that the water used for the christening is taken from a source in Öland.
-This tradition was started by King Carl XVI Gustaf for the christening of Crown Princess Victoria.
+King Carl XVI Gustaf started this tradition for the christening of Crown Princess Victoria.